-- have a minimum of 6 years' experience as an associate professor at Northwestern, with exceptions for prior service credit as listed in FHB 7.1.1.2. - meet or exceed Accomplished in teaching, scholarship, and service - either scholarship or service may be at the Satisfactory level if teaching is at the Distinguished level - give evidence of an active Christian commitment including a maturing faith, membership and participation in an area Christian church, and healthy relationships with college employees and students - give evidence of mature integration of faith and the discipline in teaching and/or scholarship.
+- ♦ have a minimum of 6 years' experience as an associate professor at Northwestern, with exceptions for prior service credit as listed in FHB 7.1.1.2. - meet or exceed Accomplished in teaching, scholarship, and service - service or scholarship may be at the Satisfactory level if one of the other two review criteria is at the Distinguished level - give evidence of an active Christian commitment including a maturing faith, membership and participation in an area Christian church, and healthy relationships with college employees and students - give evidence of mature integration of faith and the discipline in teaching and/or scholarship.
 Such evidence may include course materials and assignments, annotated bibliographies, reflections/essays, published scholarship, or the tenure paper (if reviewed for tenure in the past three years; FHB 7.2.2.4.2.C)

-7.1.3.4 Post-Tenure Review
+7.1.3.5 Post-Tenure Review